paulross/PythonExtensionPatterns/doc/sphinx/source/context_manager.rst

 any exception should be suppressed.
 If the function returns ``False`` then the exception should be propagated.
-This is usually the common case.
+This is the common case.
 If the function returns ``True`` then the exception should be suppressed and execution continues with the statement immediately after the ``with`` statement.